hitblast/hitblast.github.io/content/blogs/becoming-an-academic-weapon.md

 us fully.

 I've been no stranger to this as well.
 I was one of the developers who tested [GitHub Copilot](https://github.com/features/copilot) back when it was based on the [GPT-3](https://en.wikipedia.org/wiki/GPT-3) model.
-It was good times; I was Almost 4 years ago, when I was testing my latest Discord bot's capabilities.
+It was good times; It was almost 4 years ago, when I was testing my latest Discord bot's capabilities.
 I kept adding new features everyday, when suddenly the new chat completion felt like a new "boom" in the tech industry.
 Well, indeed it was one.
 The current reasoning models which I'm using on my IDE (namely [GPT 4o](https://openai.com/index/hello-gpt-4o/) for automating mundane tasks and [o4](https://openai.com/index/introducing-o3-and-o4-mini/) for tasks which involve better reasoning) have gotten significantly stronger.
 The Chinese counterpart [DeepSeek R1](https://github.com/deepseek-ai/DeepSeek-R1) has also shown the west that it's not alone in terms